octoblu/microblu_mqtt/README.md

 Add your UUID and TOKEN from before.

 It might be wise to alter the stock MAC address.
-If you ever have 2 of these on teh same network you'll have trouble otherwise.
+If you ever have two of these on the same network you'll have trouble otherwise.

 Upload away.
 You can open the Arduino Serial Terminal at 9600 to see your connection status.